 Findings

-Results indicated that mental health conditions affect students academic, psychosocial, cognitive well-being, and everyday activities.
-AT use with students with mental health disorders research and outcomes needs to be further explored.
+Results indicated that mental health conditions affected students academic, psychosocial, cognitive well-being, and everyday activities.
+The researchers asserted that further research on AT use by students with mental health disorders and the effects or outcomes needs to be pursued.